 1. What is point of care testing clinical chemistry

-Point of care testing (POCT) is a medical diagnostic testing that is performed at or near the site of patient care.
+medical diagnostic testing that is performed at or near the site of patient care.
 It is usually designed to provide quick results, so that treatment can be initiated as soon as possible.
 POCT can be used for a variety of purposes, including disease diagnosis, disease monitoring, and risk assessment.

 Clinical chemistry tests are a type of POCT that are used to measure the concentration of various chemicals in the blood.
 These tests can provide important information about a patient's overall health, and they can help to guide treatment decisions.
 For example, a clinical chemistry test may be used to measure the level of glucose in the blood, which can help to diagnose or monitor diabetes.
 Clinical chemistry tests are just one example of how point of care testing can be used to improve patient care.